Nieuport 17 40"

 Wingspan: 40"

-Airfoil Type: flat bottomed, under camber optional
+Airfoil Type: under cambered

 Wing Area: 380 sq in